Look below for sweet photos of my work, past, present, and in progress. Hit me up with questions. Let me know what you think!

 Hello, all!
 There will be a bit of a hiatus for the next three days.
 I will be en-route to and from Pittsburgh, PA and, therefore, away from my alters.
 Not to worry, though!!
 I haven’t been scheduled to work (at my paying job) until Thursday, so that means a good two days of painting!
 All projects currently in-progress should be finished by then, so stay tuned!!

-altik-0 asked: Just a quick note regarding your recent post discussing legality of extensions: Alters are completely fine so long as the artwork is still easily recognizable to the original (eg, Steve Argyle marker-ing up a Liliana of the Veil doesn't cause any problems, usually), and the name and mana cost are not obscured.
+altik-0 said: Just a quick note regarding your recent post discussing legality of extensions: Alters are completely fine so long as the artwork is still easily recognizable to the original (eg, Steve Argyle marker-ing up a Liliana of the Veil doesn't cause any problems, usually), and the name and mana cost are not obscured.
 Beyond that, it's up to the Head Judge to decide, but those are the metrics specified in the Tournament Rules.

 I’m sorry if there was confusion, but yes, that’s what I was trying to say. :) In the end, any/all degrees of alteration are legal at the discretion of the Head Judge, so I do recommend asking before a tournament begins just to be sure.
 When in doubt, I generally refer to this article: